comhon-project/comhon/README.md

 (properties map is not a simple map of string but to simplify you don't need to know more)

 ## Some others features
-* provide API to request sql database and build automatically complexe sql requests without knowing sql syntaxe
+* provide API to request sql database and build automatically complexe sql requests without knowing sql syntaxe ([see wiki page] (https://github.com/jeanphilippe-p/ObjectManagerLib/wiki/Complex-objects-request-api))
-* advanced object managment
+* advanced object managment ([see wiki page] (https://github.com/jeanphilippe-p/ObjectManagerLib/wiki/Object-management))
- * an hashmap that refer objects by their id (named ObjectCollection)
- * do not load an object already loaded using ObjectCollection (let possibility to force it)
- * automatically replace foreign properties by already loaded object using ObjectCollection (for exemple model 'person' has a foreign property 'mother', sql database will probably have a column with the mother id. use case : first you load person 'Marie', second you load person 'Paul' and Marie is Paul's mother. the value 'mother' of Paul will automatically be populated with existing object person 'Marie')

 ## Manifest Example